Connect with Our Staff

 Most employers will ask for a resume or application as well as an interview.
 The MU Career Center can assist students with each step of the hiring process whether it’s writing your first resume or doing a mock interview.

-- Develop a college resume: We suggest that all new students create a resume highlighting your intended MU degree, high school involvement and achievements, skills and work experience, if any.
-Consult our 70+ online sample resumes and Guide to Resumes to get started.
+- Develop a college resume: We suggest that all new students create an employment-focused resume that highlights your intended MU degree, high school involvement and achievements, skills and work experience, if any.
 A strong resume will separate you from the many other applicants vying for the job.
+To get started, we suggest that all incoming freshmen:

 - Brush up on interview skills: Before a job interview, research the company, consult our Guide to Interviewing and practice answering interview questions on the web-based platform, Big Interview.

-- Prepare your hiring documents: New hires must present Employment Eligibility & Identification documents in order to be hired at the University and elsewhere.
+- Prepare your hiring documents: New hires must present Employment Eligibility & Identification documents to be hired at the University and elsewhere.

 - Arrange direct deposit: The University and most local employers require direct deposit of payroll funds.
 Please have your bank routing and account numbers ready to share.